 The EUA program had 23 additional graduates from four northern New Mexico McDonald’s restaurants.

 The courses were designed for single, working parents with a blended method of face-to-face and virtual classes, accomplished when time permitted.

 CNM also works with McDonald’s to offer these employees English as a Second Language courses and, through Archways, they have an opportunity to earn an accredited high school diploma or college degree.

 The two big checks “written” by the Garzas were for $185,000 in CNM’s tuition costs and one for more than $114,700 for other tuition assistance since April 2017, including the College Online High School program and tuition assistance programs available to all employees.

 Clemy Garza said she knows some of the McDonald’s employees who took advantage, or will take advantage, of these programs won’t necessarily be McDonald’s employees for life — or maybe even a few more months.

 “Before, they couldn’t get beyond the kitchen,” she said, happy to see some promoted to counter work and interacting with customers.

 Soon, she said, financial literacy classes will be offered, “as part of the ESL pathway.

 “We’re increasing their earning capacity,” she added.
 “We’re working on a curriculum to start in the fall.”

-Garza said that McDonald’s also provided senior pictures for members of the class of 2019 who live on the West Side and in Rio Rancho, with graduates’ choices of four settings.
+Garza said that on May 13, McDonald’s is also providing senior pictures for members of the Class of 2019 who live on the West Side and in Rio Rancho, with graduates’ choices of four settings.